|

 step with Elite ideology were defrocked and sold into slavery or turned

-couldn't endure the humiliation were destroyed or in a best case
+couldn't endure the humiliation was destroyed or in a best case

 scenario,